 As the human and economic toll from the COVID-19 pandemic mounts, near-term forecasts of output and employment are crucial for assessing appropriate monetary, fiscal and health policy responses.
-An appropriate real-time index of social distancing can provide valuable real-time insight into the economic impact.
+An appropriate real-time index of mobility and engagement can provide valuable real-time insight into the economic impact.

 Economic forecasts typically rely on recent monthly or quarterly data on economic activity.
 These data are usually available several weeks, or even months, after the period in question.
 Such delays are crippling.
 In mid-March, it became clear there was an acute need for real-time measurement of the rapid slowdown in economic activity.

-A key driver of the slowdown was an increase in social distance—literally, the physical distance between people—in order to mitigate the spread of COVID-19.
+A key driver of the slowdown was a decline in mobility as people limited trips outside their homes in order to mitigate the spread of COVID-19.
 Many businesses sharply curtailed, or even ceased, operations due to government-mandated closures, concern for the health of workers or a lack of business, as consumers avoided social interaction.

-To gain insight into the economic impact of the pandemic, we developed an index of social distancing, based on geolocation data collected from a large sample of mobile devices.
-Our Social Distancing Index (SDI)—described in greater detail below—spiked dramatically in mid-March, coinciding with a large drop in economic activity.
-Recently, the index has started to decline, even prior to the relaxation of stay-at-home orders.
-The drop suggests economic activity may have bottomed out and could begin to improve.
+To gain insight into the economic impact of the pandemic, we developed an index of mobility and engagement, based on geolocation data collected from a large sample of mobile devices.
+Our Mobility and Engagement Index (MEI)—described in greater detail below—plummeted in mid-March, coinciding with a large drop in economic activity.
+Recently, the index has started to advance, even prior to the relaxation of stay-at-home orders.
+The uptick suggests economic activity may have bottomed out and could begin to improve.

 The firm SafeGraph, a geospatial data analysis firm, has provided several datasets to researchers to help society respond to COVID-19.
-Their Social Distancing Metric database contains aggregated, anonymized, privacy-safe data on a range of spatial behaviors of mobile devices.
-No single indicator in the SafeGraph dataset adequately captures all aspects of social distancing, and each is noisy and subject to idiosyncrasies.
+Its Social Distancing Metric database contains aggregated, anonymized, privacy-safe data on a range of spatial behaviors of mobile devices.
+No single indicator in the SafeGraph dataset adequately captures all aspects of mobility and engagement, and each is noisy and subject to idiosyncrasies.

 Our index therefore summarizes the information in seven different variables, each measured daily at the county level and relative to its weekday-specific average over January–February.
 The variables are: